Natural Treatment for Irritable Bowel Syndrome (IBS): Effective Remedies Explored

 • Psyllium: a soluble fiber supplement,

 Following a low-FODMAP diet can provide relief from IBS symptoms for many people.
 It is helpful to keep a food diary to track the foods you eat and their impact on your symptoms.
-Then, consult your doctor or a qualified dietitian for personalized dietary recommendations.

 The low-FODMAP diet reduces GI symptoms and improves quality of life in IBS subjects as compared to control diets.
 Future work is required to obtain definitive answers regarding potential long-term effects of such diets on nutritional adequacy and the gut microbiome.